Quantum-mutnauQ/Fast_Reader_GTK/README.md

 msgid "Zurück"
 msgstr "Back"
  ```
-4. **Compile** use the command msgfmt to compile the laguage.  ``` locale/<Your language>/LC_MESSAGES/speedreader.po -o locale/<Your language>/LC_MESSAGES/speedreader.m ```
+3. **Compile**: Use the `msgfmt` command to compile the language file.
+For example: `msgfmt locale/<YourLanguage>/LC_MESSAGES/speedreader.po -o locale/<YourLanguage>/LC_MESSAGES/speedreader.mo`.
-5. **Testing** star up the Spead reader an look if it works. if it dosen pleas open a issuse and send you speedreader.po and you laguang an I will add it.
+4. **Testing**: Launch Speed Reader and verify that the new language is working correctly.
+If any issues arise, please open an issue and provide your `speedreader.po` file and language details.
-6. **Support the prgekt(Optional)** Open a issuse and schare you speedreader.po and you laguang an I will add it.
+5. **Support the Project (Optional)**: Open an issue and share your `speedreader.po` file along with your language details, and we will add it to the project.

-##Compile it your self
+## Compiling It Yourself

-1. **Download the code** Downloat the leates code.
+1. **Download the Code**: Download the latest code.
+2. **Compilation**: Compile it using the following command:
-2. **Compile it** use this command to comile it: ``` gcc -o SpeedReader SpeedReader.c `pkg-config --cflags --libs gtk4` && msgfmt locale/de/LC_MESSAGES/speedreader.po -o locale/de/LC_MESSAGES/speedreader.mo && msgfmt locale/en/LC_MESSAGES/speedreader.po -o locale/en/LC_MESSAGES/speedreader.mo```.
-If it dosn ´t work you have to install gcc, msgfmt and libgtk-4-dev.
+3. ```gcc -o SpeedReader SpeedReader.c `pkg-config --cflags --libs gtk4` && msgfmt locale/de/LC_MESSAGES/speedreader.po -o locale/de/LC_MESSAGES/speedreader.mo && msgfmt locale/en/LC_MESSAGES/speedreader.po -o locale/en/LC_MESSAGES/speedreader.mo ```.
+If any issues arise, ensure you have `GCC`, `msgfmt`, and `libgtk-4-dev` installed.